tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

 ![PrintScreen](/assets/PaymentRequest/PaymentRequest_02.png)

-* **What are you going to sell?**: description of the product you want to sell using this payment request.
+* **What are you going to sell?**: description of the product or service you want to sell using this payment request.
-* **What is the price?**: provide the amount of the product and select the currency.
+* **What is the price?**: provide the amount of the product or service and select the currency.

 <img src="/assets/PaymentRequest/PaymentRequest_03.png" alt="PrintScreen" width="60%"/><br>